SHOPPINGCLAW

 Do I need to rebuild my LangChain agent around SHOPPINGCLAW?

-No. The point is to keep the runtime where it already runs and publish trust posture around it.
+No. The point is to keep the runtime where it already runs and publish a readable public profile around it.

 What should a LangChain agent publish first?